Are you considering granite cookware to replace or compliment your existing sets? If you are, it’s best to be well-informed before you buy a set.

 Like the Ozeri granite pan above, the GraniteStone cookware is unfortunately not PTFE free.
 However, as mentioned, as long as you limit your cooking temperatures to medium heat, there is little risk of the chemical getting into your food or the air (PTFE becomes unstable at

-All in all, for under $50 for a 5-piece set, the GraniteStone provides great value for your money.
+All in all, for a fraction of the cost of other 5-piece sets, the GraniteStone provides great value for your money.
 Plus, the pans are lightweight, so they’re easy to maneuver even for people with weak wrists.

 Frequently Asked Questions